Timeline of the Israeli–Palestinian conflict in 2014: June 2014

 Muhammad Jihad Muhammad Dudin (15) of Dura, Hebron was among a group of stone-throwing youths, as troops who had engaged in a search raid were withdrawing from the town at 05:30 Operation Brother's Keeper.
 The soldiers, in retaliation for the stone-throwing, shot Israeli troops arrived in the town at 22:00.
 Throughout the night hundreds of children and teens threw stones and were shot at with tear gas.
 Mohammad watched from his window at least until 03:30.
 Soldiers raided numerous homes.
 The withdrawal began at 04:45.
 The last column began to leave just after 05:00.
 According to his family, Mohammad left his house secretly before dawn.
-His cousin and neighbor Mahmoud Dudin (21) was an eyewitness and recounted that suddenly a soldier imn the rearguard wheeled round and aimed at the demonstrating youngsters at 80 metres, and fired 6 live-fire shots.
+His cousin and neighbor Mahmoud Dudin (21) was an eyewitness and recounted that suddenly a soldier in the rearguard wheeled round and aimed at the demonstrating youngsters at 80 metres, and fired 6 live-fire shots.
 Mohammad called on his cousin to help him, after he was hit.
 His last words were:' "Take care of yourself, take care of my parents, I love them."